itskalvik/sgp-tools/README.md

 ```

 ## About SGP-Tools
-This repository is based on the following [Sensor Placement](https://itskalvik.com/publication/sgp-sp) and [Informative Path Planning](https://itskalvik.com/publication/sgp-ipp) papers:
+This repository is based on the following papers:

 ```
 @misc{JakkalaA23SP,